netdjw/hungary-settlements-database/README.md

 # What is this?

-This is a country and settlement database of Hungary.
+This is a county and settlement database of Hungary.

 # Formats